Sylius/Sylius-Docs/bundles/SyliusProductBundle/controllers.rst

 Controller services
 -------------------

-All controllers in bundle are powered by :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>`.
+All controllers in the bundle are powered by :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>`.
 Please read the documentation to have a complete understanding what you can do.

 .. note::

-    To be written.
+    The advantage in using SyliusResourceBundle for Product bundle is that we will have a uniform way of doing things across all platform.

-Learn how to override default controllers by reading :doc:`this chapter </bundles/SyliusProductBundle/overriding_controllers>`.
+Learn how to override the default controllers by reading :doc:`this chapter </bundles/SyliusProductBundle/overriding_controllers>`.